Fair Clustering with Minimum Representation Constraints: Scaling MiniReL: Two-Stage Decomposition

-It remains to show the impact of this rounding scheme on the fairness of the final solution.
-Specifically, we look at the impact of this network flow rounding procedure on the satisfaction of the $\alpha$-representation fairness constraints (i.e., constraints \eqref{const:dominance} for group $g$ and cluster $k$ where $y_{gk}=1$).
+It remains to analyze the impact of this rounding scheme on the fairness of the final solution.
+In particular, we look at the impact of this rounding procedure on the $\alpha$-representation fairness constraints (i.e., constraints \eqref{const:dominance} for each group $g$ and cluster $k$ where $y_{gk}=1$).
 Recall the following definition for an additive constraint violation: